 The Cuisenaire Rods can also be used for multiple addends or even multiplication.
 This could be 3+3+3+3=12 or 3x4=12.

 When it comes to storage, the containers the rods come in are tricky for the kids to put away.
-I put my Cuisenaire Rods into a container much easier for little hands.
+I put my Cuisenaire Rods into containers that are much easier for little hands.

 I am having a linky party for the sale at Teacher Notebook.
 Swing over and link up so others can click on your store and shop for goodies!